zhangkaizhao/www.zhangkaizhao.com/resume/zhangkaizhao-resume-en.rst

 Mechanical Engineer at Shantou Goworld Display Inc.
 ---------------------------------------------------

-April 2006 to July 2008

-Location: Shantou, Guangdong, China
+April 2006 to July 2008.
+Shantou, Guangdong, China

 Working on: